AlbuGeorge/goosfraba-app/README.md

 2. Fetching the posts data

-Using query I fetch all the posts data in a file called graph.js and then I exported in order to used in the main app component.
+Using query I fetch all the posts data in a file called graph.js and then I exported in order to used be in the main app component.

 3. Calculating the number of posts per month